 After graduating from college, I found a career in the nonprofit world.
-Nonprofit work is gratifying, but it left little time and energy for making art.
+Nonprofit work is gratifying, but it leaves little time and energy for making art.
 I went almost 15 years without painting.

 Now, I paint as much and as often as I can.

-My favorite part of watercolor is how unpredictable it can be.
+My favorite part of watercolor is its unpredictability.
 Sometimes, I get wrapped up in trying to control it.
 It’s a beautiful reminder that control is not all it’s cracked up to be.
 I also appreciate it because there is virtually no waste.
-The paints do not get old and crusty like acrylics or oils; if they get crunchy, you just add water.
+The paints do not become old and crusty like acrylics or oils; if they do become crunchy, you add water and keep going!